joaopauloschuler/neural-api/README.md

 * `TNNetIdentity` (input/output: 1D, 2D or 3D).
 * `TNNetIdentityWithoutBackprop` (input/output: 1D, 2D or 3D).
 Allows the forward pass to proceed but prevents backpropagation.
 * `TNNetReshape` (input/output: 1D, 2D or 3D).
 * `TNNetSplitChannels` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
-Splits layers/channels from the input.
+Splits (or copies) channels from the input.
+This layer allows getting a subset of the input channels.
+* `TNNetSplitChannelEvery` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
+Splits (or copies) channels from the input every few channels.
+As example, this layer allows getting  half (GetChannelEvery=2) or a third (GetChannelEvery=3) of the input channels.
 * `TNNetSum` (input/output: 1D, 2D or 3D).
 Sums outputs from previous layers allowing ResNet style networks.

 ### Layers with Activation Functions and no Trainable Parameter